Leadership as the Catalytic Force Behind Workforce Reengagement

 - Establish systems that ensure information is always flowing and people are informed.

 - The most important factor in sharing information is having a culture of trust.

-Engagement happens when people feel they really matter—that they have a valued place in the organisation.
+Engagement happens when people feel they really matter—that they have a valued place in the organization.

 Employees want leaders to care about them.
-They want to feel they’re an important part of the organization’s future and want to be supported, recognised, and developed.
+They want to feel they’re an important part of the organization’s future and want to be supported, recognized, and developed.

 Key actions leaders can take:

 - Ensure there are systems and processes in place to reward, support, and develop people.